-7.7.4 Trumpeter Swan
+7.6.4 Trumpeter Swan

-- 7.7.4.1 A 200m-treed buffer adjacent to the lake shall be left on identified Trumpeter Swan lakes or water bodies. - 7.7.4.2 Prior to submission of the FHP, a Trumpeter Swan protection plan shall be developed between the company and Fish and Wildlife to determine site-specific measures for each specific lake.
-The plan shall contain the following: - a) Additional protection has been provided for Trumpeter Swan lakes for areas approximately 300m out from the 200 m treed buffer, - b) Reclamation that reduces the potential for future vehicular access, - c) Conditions regarding the application of herbicides, - d) Attempts to limit maximum line of sight to 100m, - e) Unless otherwise approved by Alberta, attempts to retain sufficient structure to contribute to a "forested" habitat in this zone are encouraged.
-Techniques that limit line of sight and contribute to the treed buffer of the wetland are encouraged. - 7.7.4.3 Harvesting, hauling, road building or scarification activity within 800 m of the edge of the woody vegetation adjacent to identified trumpeter swan lakes or water bodies has not been conducted from April 1 to Sept.
-30. - 7.7.4.4 Unless otherwise agreed to by Alberta, long-term infrastructure (roads and camps) shall not be developed within 500 m of the edge of the woody vegetation adjacent to the identified trumpeter swan water bodies.
+- 7.6.4.1 A 200m-treed buffer adjacent to the lake shall be left on identified Trumpeter Swan lakes or water bodies. - 7.6.4.2 Prior to submission of the FHP, a Trumpeter Swan protection plan shall be developed between the company and Fish and Wildlife to determine site-specific measures for each specific lake.
+The plan shall contain the following:

+Additional protection has been provided for Trumpeter Swan lakes for areas approximately 300m out from the 200 m treed buffer,

+- a) Reclamation that reduces the potential for future vehicular access, - b) Conditions regarding the application of herbicides, - c) Attempts to limit maximum line of sight to 100m, - d) Unless otherwise approved by Alberta, attempts to retain sufficient structure to contribute to a "forested" habitat in this zone are encouraged.
+Techniques that limit line of sight and contribute to the treed buffer of the wetland are encouraged. - 7.6.4.3 Harvesting, hauling, road building or scarification activity within 800 m of the edge of the woody vegetation adjacent to identified trumpeter swan lakes or water bodies should not be conducted from April 1 to Sept.
+30.

+7.6.4.4 Unless otherwise agreed to by Alberta, long-term infrastructure (roads and camps) shall not be developed within 500 m of the edge of the woody vegetation adjacent to the identified trumpeter swan water bodies.